Construction fraud victims describe experience with wanted fugitive: ‘finally they caught him’ - NewsBreak

 Cerullo with the Powhatan County Commonwealth’s Attorneys Office said they have been getting a lot of calls and have been learning of more victims.
 Others have been turning to social media to post about their own experiences dealing with Kersey.Do you recognize this Chesterfield fraud suspect?

-Amanda Byrd lives in Henrico County and hired Kersey in the Summer of 2020 during the height of the COVID-19 pandemic and so did a few of her neighbors.
-According to Byrd, her rooftop was leaking into her daughter’s bedroom and couldn’t find a contractor anywhere.
+A woman who would like to remain anonymous, hired Kersey in the Summer of 2020 during the height of the COVID-19 pandemic and so did a few of her neighbors.
+According to the woman, her rooftop was leaking into her daughter’s bedroom and couldn’t find a contractor anywhere.

-Byrd told 8news, her homeowner’s insurance wouldn’t pay for the job and a representative told her that Kessler seemed to be knowledgeable.
+She told 8News that her homeowner’s insurance wouldn’t pay for the job and a representative told her that Kersey seemed to be knowledgeable.

 She said she paid Kersey $10,000 to complete the job and was pleased at first.
-Byrd said that it got really hot last summer and that the material on her rooftop deck started to bubble and a sludge-like material was melting behind the siding.
+Allegedly, it got really hot last summer and the material on her rooftop deck started to bubble.
+A sludge-like material was melting behind the siding.

 She was told that Kersey did not use the right temperature adhesive and wasn’t licensed when he was doing the job.
 She said that she had contacted Kersey because she purchased a one-year warranty on the rooftop deck but he never showed up.

 Allegedly, people began knocking on her door asking for money that he had contracted out.
-Byrd said they told her they were never paid for their job.
+The woman said they told her they were never paid for their job.

 She has hired another contractor and is being charged $12,000 to have everything repaired.